travis-ci/docs-travis-ci-com/blog/_posts/2013-07-22-deploying-to-nodejitsu.md

       user: "YOUR USER NAME"
       api_key: "YOUR API KEY" # can of course be encrypted

-But we've made it even simpler that hat: If you have [our command line tool](https://github.com/travis-ci/travis) installed, you just use the brand new setup command:
+But we've made it even simpler than that: If you have [our command line tool](https://github.com/travis-ci/travis) installed, you just use the brand new setup command:

     $ travis setup nodejitsu